Naruto Uzumaki: Part II

-After his two and a half years of training, Naruto returns to Konoha (the Leaf Village) and begins to deal more actively with the Akatsuki by saving Gaara from their clutches.
+After his two and a half years of training, Naruto returns the Leaf Village and begins to deal more actively with the Akatsuki by saving Gaara from their clutches.
 To fight them, Naruto trains with Kakashi to infuse the Rasengan with his own wind-element chakra, creating the Wind Release: Rasenshuriken (風遁・螺旋手裏剣, Fūton: Rasenshuriken) attack that proves instrumental in the downfall of the Akatsuki member Kakuzu.
 Despite being targeted by the Akatsuki, Naruto dedicates himself to finding and retrieving Sasuke, who eventually disposes of Orochimaru and starts acting on his vengeance-driven whims.
-Over time, though resisting the urge to use the creature's power, the Nine Tails's influence over him expands, and Naruto begins to lose his rationality as more chakra manifests in the form of tails to the point the Tailed Beast can take control of his body.
-This ultimately causes him to go on a rampage, destroying everything in his path.
+Over time, though resisting the urge to use the Nine-Tails's power, Kurama's influence over him expands, and Naruto begins to lose his rationality as more chakra manifests in the form of tails to the point the Tailed Beast can take control of his body.
+This ultimately causes him to go on a rampage and berserk, destroying everything in his path.

 After learning that Jiraiya has been killed by the Akatsuki leader, Pain, Naruto prepares for a future encounter by learning toad-style Senjutsu (仙術), a power-enhancing ability involving the gathering of natural energy through stillness, while also perfecting Naruto's Rasenshuriken in the process.
-When they face off, Naruto is pinned to the ground with iron rods and loses control of the Fox's chakra when Hinata Hyuga nearly dies protecting him.
-At that time, Naruto meets his father, Minato Namikaze, who had sealed his chakra imprint into Naruto, and learns about his parentage and that his father sealed the Fox into him so that he could use it to defeat the Akatsuki founder, Tobi, who was behind the Fox's attack on Konohagakure.
-With Minato stopping the Fox, Naruto regains control of his body and defeats Pain.
-Learning that they are both Jiraiya's students, Naruto convinces him to cease his plans, seeking to take Jiraiya's path to create a better ninja world.
+When they face off, Naruto is pinned to the ground with iron rods and loses control of Kurama's chakra once again when Hinata Hyuga nearly dies protecting him from Pain.
+At that time, Naruto meets his late father, Minato Namikaze, who had sealed his chakra imprint into Naruto, and learns about his parentage and that his father sealed Kurama into him so that he could use it to defeat the Akatsuki founder, Obito Uchiha, who was behind Kurama's attack on Hidden Leaf Village.
+With Minato stopping the Nine-Tails, Naruto regains control of his body and defeats Pain.
+Learning that they are both Jiraiya's students, Naruto convinces Nagato to cease his plans, seeking to take Jiraiya's path to create a better ninja world.